davidAlgis/pyDot2Dot/README.md

 ## Roadmap

-- [ ] Adding a complete menu bar with settings and save
+- [x] Adding a complete menu bar with settings and save
+- [ ] Add window to visualize distance min and distance max
 - [ ] Refactor the control window in main gui to be more intuitive
 - [ ] Add automatic detection for shape and path
 - [ ] Add shortcut to add dots directly by double clicking in edit window